IAU-NOC-MUR/website/index.md

 services: []
 sub_heading: 'The NameExoWorlds contest provided the first opportunity for the public to name exoplanets, and their stars.  '
-textline: Official website from the International Astronomical Union (IAU) dedicated to Astronomy Outreach in Mauritius.
+textline: Official website from the International Astronomical Union - Office for Astronomy Outreach (IAU-OAO) dedicated to the National Outreach Committee (NOC) in Mauritius.
 hero_button:
   text: Learn more
   href: https://iau-noc-mur.netlify.com/activities/nameexoworlds/